Saudi Arabia: Women in society

 Women face discrimination in the courts, where the testimony of one man equals that of two women in family and inheritance law.
 Polygamy is permitted for men, and men have a unilateral right to divorce their wives (talaq) without needing any legal justification.
-A woman can only obtain a divorce with the consent of her husband or judicially if her husband has harmed her.
-However, in 2022, women were granted the right to divorce and without the approval of a legal guardian under the new Personal Status Law.
-With regard to the law of inheritance, the Quran specifies that fixed portions of the deceased's estate must be left to the Qur'anic heirs and generally, female heirs receive half the portion of male heirs.
+Historically, a woman could only obtain a divorce with the consent of her husband or judicially if her husband has harmed her; however, in 2022, women were granted the right to initiate divorce without the approval of a legal guardian under the new Personal Status Law.
+With regard to inheritance law, the Quran specifies that fixed portions of the deceased's estate must be left to the Qur'anic heirs and generally, female heirs receive half the portion of male heirs.

-Obesity is a problem among middle and upper-class Saudis who have domestic servants to do traditional work but, until 2018, women were forbidden to drive and so they were limited in their ability to leave their home.
-As of April 2014, Saudi authorities in the education ministry have been asked by the Shoura Council to consider lifting a state school ban on sports for girls with the proviso that any sports conform to Sharia rules on dress and gender segregation, according to the official SPA news agency.
-The religious police, known as the mutawa, imposed many restrictions on women in public in Saudi Arabia.
-The restrictions include forcing women to sit in separate specially designated family sections in restaurants, to wear an abaya and to cover their hair.
-However, in 2016, the Saudi cabinet has drastically reduced the power of the religious police and barred it "from pursuing, questioning, asking for identification, arresting and detaining anyone suspected of a crime", making them effectively "non-existent" in the public sphere anymore.

-A few Saudi women have risen to the top of the medical profession; for example, Dr. Ghada Al-Mutairi heads a medical research centre in California and Dr. Salwa Al-Hazzaa is head of the ophthalmology department at King Faisal Specialist Hospital in Riyadh and was the late King Fahad's personal ophthalmologist.